4d47/as3-alien/README.md

 as3-alien
 =========

-" This is beyond external, this is alien "
+" This hack is beyond external, it's alien "

 `alien.ExternalInterface2` is just like `flash.external.ExternalInterface`
 except arguments can be `Function` that will be called back.